ubertidavide/fastbots/README.md

 # fastbots

 [Fastbots](https://ubertidavide.github.io/fastbots/) is a simple library designed for rapid bot and scraper development using Selenium and the POM (Page Object Model) design.
-It enhances productivity by allowing developers to focus solely on scraping, reducing boilerplate code, and eliminating the need for direct driver management-related code, thanks to browser-independent settings.
+It enhances productivity by allowing developers to focus solely on scraping automatically using AI, reducing boilerplate code, and eliminating the need for direct driver management-related code, thanks to browser-independent settings.
 Even if site locators change, this library doesn't require modifications to the code; adjustments can be made solely in the configuration.

 fastbots is also fully compatible with all selenium functions, refer to [selenium official documentation](https://www.selenium.dev/documentation/webdriver/elements/interactions/) for more details.